 Originally, the structure was to help define the forecourt for a new palace.
 For this reason, the river side of the ensemble initially remained undeveloped and, until the death of August the Strong, the area was used for celebrations, concerts and theatre performances: In 1719, August’s son celebrated his wedding there.
 As early as 1728, the Zwinger was rededicated as a place of knowledge and became home to the natural science collections, the cabinet of prints and drawings and a library.
 In 1746, the Mathematisch-Physikalischer Salon (Mathematical-Physical Salon) was additionally established, and still today it can be visited here along with the Porzellansammlung (Porcelain Collection).

 In 1855, Gottfried Semper undertook one of the most important museum projects of the nineteenth century with the building of the Semperbau (Semper Building) on the bank of the Elbe river.
-Still today, it houses the Gemäldegalerie Alte Meister (Old Masters Picture Gallery), and in 2019, when the building will reopen as a whole, the Skulpturensammlung (Sculpture Collection) will have its home there as well.
+Still today, it houses the Gemäldegalerie Alte Meister (Old Masters Picture Gallery), and the Skulpturensammlung bis 1800 (Sculpture Collection until 1800).
 During the May Uprising in Dresden in 1849, the Zwinger burnt down to its foundation walls and was then rebuilt.
 And when Dresden was bombed in February 1945, the Zwinger suffered heavy damage and could only be restored in 1963.